cslant/telegram-git-notifier-app/README.md

 #### Set the webhook manually

-If you want to set the webhook manually, you can use the following url:
+If you want to set the webhook manually, you can use the following URL:

 ```http request
 https://api.telegram.org/bot<YourBOTToken>/setWebhook?url=<APP_URL>